catseye/ALPACA/README.markdown

 ALPACA were far from arbitrary (limited to two dimensions and the Moore neighbourhood), a new backronym was sought.

-We are currently working on a more formal specification for ALPACA version 1.0.
-It is almost complete, and adds several new features to the language, such as user-defined neighbourhoods, representations outside the realm of ASCII characters, and allowing a pre-defined CA configuration to be included with the CA description.
-(This last enhancement makes ALPACA
-CA-complete: almost the same as Turing-complete, but there is no way to define, in ALPACA, what it means for a cellular automaton to halt.)
+The currrent version of the ALPACA language is 1.0-PRE.
+It has, unlike previous versions, a relatively formal specification, including many examples which serve as test cases.
+Version 1.0-PRE adds several new features to the language, such as user-defined neighbourhoods, representations outside the realm of ASCII characters, and allowing a pre-defined CA configuration to be included with the CA description.
+(This last enhancement makes ALPACA CA-complete: almost the same as Turing-complete, but there is no way to define, in ALPACA, what it means for a cellular automaton to halt.)

-For this language update, a new reference implementation is being written in Python.
+ALPACA 1.0-PRE has an entirely new reference implementation, rewritten from scratch in Python.

 Reference Implementation
 ------------------------

 The reference implementation, `bin/alpaca`, can evolve a cellular automaton, given its rules as described in ALPACA along with an initial configuration (which may be supplied by the ALPACA description.)

-In the future this implementation may also be able to animate a cellular automaton (probably in a terminal, using curses) and may be able to compile an ALPACA description into the rules for evolving the cellular automaton as code in a high-level programming language such as Python or Javascript.
+It can also compile the ALPACA description to a program in Javascript that will evolve the cellular automaton, although this is more of a proof-of-concept at the moment.
+(It passes all the test cases, but is not really well-developed or cleaned up.)

 ### Tested ###